-Please Note: In February 2018, the EMS Training Center will be moving to a new state-of-the-art space on the main campus of Mercy College.
+Please Note: Mercy College's EMS Program & Training Center has moved to a new state-of-the-art space on the main campus of Mercy College.
+Click here for a map of the new location.

 Become a Paramedic.
 A paramedic provides the highest level of advanced pre-hospital care available, with critical skills to intervene in life-threatening emergencies.
 As a paramedic you will provide care and compassion as you help individuals and families through life-threatening situations.
 You will be part of the patient’s emergency team, and you’ll use cardiac monitoring, defibrillation, medication administration and many other advanced medical procedures.